-Announcing details of the 2011 event in Glasgow, Donegal man and Chairman of Tourism Ireland, Hugh Friel said: “Donegal has much that appeals to the Scottish holidaymaker, including dramatic scenery and coastline, rich culture and heritage and, above all, friendly and welcoming people.
-Together with our tourism partners from Donegal, we are confident that our planned promotion will excite the interest and enthusiasm of all those who experience it.
-Once visitors to the promotion sample the sights and sounds of Donegal, they will want to make travel plans to visit.
+Niall Gibbons, chief executive of Tourism Ireland, said: “Donegal has much that appeals to the Scottish holidaymaker, including dramatic scenery and coastline, rich culture and heritage and, above all, friendly and welcoming people.
+Together with our tourism partners from Donegal and Fáilte Ireland North West, we are confident that the Donegal Live Glasgow promotion will excite the interest and enthusiasm of all those who experience it.
+Once visitors to Donegal Live sample the sights and sounds of the county, they will want to make travel plans to visit.
 Donegal is easily accessible from Scotland, with frequent and convenient ferry and airline connections, and offers a fantastic holiday experience.”

-Based on a similar showcase event in Dublin earlier this year which targeted the home market, the ‘Donegal Live’ promotion in Scotland aims to significantly boost the number of Scottish holidaymakers to Donegal and the North West in 2011 and beyond and will showcase all that the county has to offer.
+Based on a similar showcase event in Dublin in 2010 which targeted the home market, the ‘Donegal Live’ promotion in Scotland aims to significantly boost the number of Scottish holidaymakers to Donegal and the North West in 2011 and beyond, showcasing all that this part of Ireland has to offer.

 Notes to Editors: